sorneshvaran/BOOK_CLUB/README.md

 5. Open a pull request

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GLP License - see the LICENSE file for details.